nuclear-tests/test-ghapy/README.md

 # test-ghint

-Repo to use when testing PRLint Bot.
+Repo to use when testing Ghint Bot.

 PRLint checks that your PR abides by team conventions.